-\ co-signed loans.
+co-signed loans.

-Exclude: \ students who transferred in.
+Exclude: students who transferred in.

-\ money borrowed at other institutions.
+money borrowed at other institutions.

-\ parent loans
+parent loans

-\ students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)
+students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)

-H4 Provide the number of students in the 2018 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2017 and June 30, 2018.
-Exclude students who transferred into your institution 318 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loar sources, and the average (or mean) amount borrowed NOTE: The "Average per-undergraduate-borrower cumulative principal bor rowed " is designed to
+H4 Provide the number of students in the 2019 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2018 and June 30, 2019.
+Exclude students who transferred into your institution 320 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan average (or mean) amount borrowed.
+NOTE: The "Average per-undergraduate-borrower cumulative principal bor

 H5 Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
 NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
 The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.